isomerpages/cris-scri/news-and-events/workshops-and-training/_posts/2024-03-26-post-Clinical Research Coordinator Level 3 Programme.md

 Senior CRC in supporting management to plan departmental activities and managing a clinical research team.
-The programme is designed to empower the CRCs with the key operational, leadership and technical elements related to clinical research operations.
+The programme is designed to empower the CRCs with the key operational, leadership and technical elements related to clinical trial operations.
 Application of skills will be reinforced through classroom discussions, case scenarios and practice-based activities.</p>
 <hr>
 <h4><strong>Learning Outcomes</strong></h4>